jadecobra/python_tdd_exercises/source/truth table 08: logical NOR.rst

        def logical_nor(p, q):
            return not(p or q)
     BOOM! all the tests pass.
-Are we getting better at this?
+Are I getting better at this?

 Knowledge update.
 For any boolean operation involving 2 inputs - ``p`` and ``q`` which can take the values ``True`` or ``False``